15 Sourdough Discard Desserts

 Sourdough Strawberry Shortcake

-This sourdough strawberry shortcake is a scratch-made version of a nostalgic treat.
-It's light and fluffy and perfect for soaking up strawberry syrup.
-Bake it in a cake pan, slice, and layer it with sweetened strawberries and homemade whipped cream.
+This sourdough strawberry shortcake is light and airy and perfect for soaking up strawberry syrup.
+With a simplified process, you just bake it in a cake pan, slice, and layer it with sweetened strawberries and homemade vanilla whipped cream.
+No rolling or cutting biscuits required!

 3